TheCreditPros/dev_framework_demo/README.md

 - Check the documentation in the `docs/` directory
 - Run `node validate-setup.js` for installation validation

-## 🎉 **What's New in v3.3.1**
+## 🎯 **Executive Summary**

-- ✨ **Smart Repository Detection**: Automatically detects and adapts to different environments
+The AI-SDLC Framework v3.3.1 is a **comprehensive development automation platform** that transforms any repository into an AI-powered development powerhouse.
+It provides:

-- 🔧 **Enhanced Quality Gates**: Better error reporting and auto-fixing capabilities
+- **Universal Compatibility**: Works with any technology stack
-- 🛠️ **Improved Developer Experience**: Clearer feedback and actionable guidance
+- **AI-Powered Automation**: Intelligent code review, test generation, and auto-healing
-- 🚀 **Production Ready**: Full Git hooks protection and quality assurance
+- **Quality Assurance**: Comprehensive quality gates and testing
-- 🧪 **Comprehensive Testing**: All quality gates and tests passing
+- **Cost Optimization**: 97% cost reduction vs traditional AI tools
-- 📚 **Better Documentation**: Updated README with latest features
+- **Smart Detection**: Automatically adapts to different environments

----
+- **Production Ready**: Full Git hooks protection and quality enforcement

 **Ready to supercharge your development workflow with AI-powered automation!** 🚀